Víctor Montaño: Stade Rennais

 His second season in Brittany started much like his first.
 In the second leg of their third qualifying round match against Georgian side FC Metalurgi Rustavi, Montaño scored in the 75th minute and Julien Féret added another ten minutes later, as the French side ran out 7–2 aggregate winners.
 The start of the league campaign was impressive for Rennes as well, Montano scored one and assisted another on the opening day of the new Ligue 1 season.
 This time it came against newly promoted Dijon and his side won 5–1.

 On 18 August 2011, Montaño scored the winning goal of their first leg Europa League play-off tie against Red Star Belgrade in Serbia.
 His 75th-minute strike put Stade Rennais in control of the tie and favorites to advance to the group stages.
 In the second leg Montaño opened the scoring in the 10th minute and was later substituted by Stephane Dalmat, as Rennes won 4–0, 6–1 on aggregate.
 On 18 September Montano put his side 1–0 up in the 19th minute against AS Nancy-Lorraine after being fed in by strike partner Jonathan Pitroipa, the match ended in a 1–1 draw.

 In the final game of the season on 20 May 2012, Montaño opened the scoring in the ninth minute as Rennes went on to secure a 5–0 defeat of relegated club Dijon.

 Return to Montpellier

 On 7 August 2013, Montpellier re-signed Montaño from fellow Ligue 1 club Rennes.

 FAS

 Montaño signed with C.D.
 FAS of the Salvadoran Primera División for the Apertura 2018 tournament.
 In December 2018, Montaño's contract was not renewed by FAS.
 On 29 December 2018, Montaño was on trial with C.D.
 Municipal Limeño.

 Orsomarso

 In January 2019, Montaño signed with Orsomarso in Colombia.

 International career

 Montaño played with the Colombia U20 national team at the 2003 FIFA World Youth Championship in the United Arab Emirates, helping Colombia finish third by winning against Argentina 2–1.

+In 2011, he made one appearance for the Colombia national team.